PecanProject/betydb-documentation/installing_a_production_copy_of_betydb.md

 **Note: In order for the "Login as Guest" button to work, you should also create a user with login "guestuser" and password "guestuser".**

-Once you have created a user, you may wish to given that user full access privileges.
+Once you have created a user, you may wish to give that user full access privileges.
 To do this, use psql:
 ```sh
 psql -U dbuser betydb
 ```